 The Intellectual Property Committee serves as an advisory committee to the Associate Provost for Research and Creative Activity.
 The committee is comprised of WKU faculty and staff who provide broad technical expertise across a variety of disciplines (link to list of current committee members).
 There is also at least one member of the committee who is an outside member with relevant expertise.

 A confidential intellectual property disclosure form (Confidential Invention Disclosure Form) is a document used by researchers to inform WKU about a potentially commercially relevant discovery.
 It is also a tool that will allow WKU’s IP committee to gather the information necessary to evaluate the invention or copyrightable work.
 The IP committee will review the invention disclosure to evaluate whether the invention is potentially patentable under U.S. patent law (or copyrightable) and, whether the invention (or copyrighted material) has the potential to attract a company willing to develop it into commercial products.
 The committee will also review any relevant funding agreements, material transfer agreements and/or other applicable policies to determine if any preexisting intellectual property obligations are owed to sponsors or other third parties.
 Once the committee review process is complete, the Associate Provost for Research & Creative Activity will contact the researcher to provide feedback and to discuss the recommendations of the IP committee.

-Download the relevant form below to complete as a fillable PDF file.
+Download the relevant form below to complete as a fillable Word Template file.

 - Innovation Disclosure Form

 - Copyright Disclosure Form